nixworks/public/news/2010/12/29/README.md

 ##### Angola
 ### [A court in Angola sentences Joao Antonio Puati to 24 years imprisonment after convicting him in relation to the Togo national football team attack last January. ](/news/2010/12/29/a-court-in-angola-sentences-joao-antonio-puati-to-24-years-imprisonment-after-convicting-him-in-relation-to-the-togo-national-football-team.md)
-_Context: Togo national football team attack, Angola_
+_Context: Angola, Togo national football team attack_

 ##### Colombian President
 ### [President of Colombia Juan Manuel Santos announces the death of Pedro Guerrero, one of the country's most wanted men who was killed in a gunbattle with police while he celebrated Christmas. ](/news/2010/12/29/president-of-colombia-juan-manuel-santos-announces-the-death-of-pedro-guerrero-one-of-the-country-s-most-wanted-men-who-was-killed-in-a-gun.md)
-_Context: Pedro Guerrero, Juan Manuel Santos, Christmas, Colombian President_
+_Context: Juan Manuel Santos, Colombian President, Pedro Guerrero, Christmas_

 ##### Ikililou Dhoinine
 ### [Ikililou Dhoinine is elected president by residents of the Comoros Islands. ](/news/2010/12/29/ikililou-dhoinine-is-elected-president-by-residents-of-the-comoros-islands.md)